Merkie/brightdata-sdk-go/README.md

 SDK for [Bright Data](https://brightdata.com/)'s proxy APIs implemented in GoLang

 > [!IMPORTANT]
-> This project is currently functionally **incomplete**, features you may expect might not be implemented yet.
+> This project is currently functionally **incomplete**; features you may expect might still need to be implemented.

 ## Install